Get homework help from National Honor Society students

 For all K-12 students, Elkhart Public Library provides a space for after-school tutoring.

-Current Homework Help dates and times (subject to school calendar and COVID-related issues):
+Current Homework Help dates and times (subject to the school calendar).

 Students interested in coming to Homework Help should bring their assignments, as well as the materials and supplies needed to complete projects.
 They will get help from qualified and knowledgeable National Honor Society students, and they also get to create a bond with a good role model from the community.

 “Homework Help has been an ongoing program at EPL for more than 15 years,” says Chuck Pieri, Branch Children’s Librarian, “and when it started, I think it was especially important since the schools didn’t offer a lot of after-school programming for the students.”

 But things are different this time around, and Homework Help is more of a supplement to the programs offered at schools.
 Pieri is hopeful this program will serve students well.

 “I hope that the kids get the help they need for their assignments, as well as new skills and strategies to tackle these subjects on their own in the future,” Pieri says.
 “I’m happy that we can collaborate with the schools and create a safe learning environment where young kids and their peers can work together.”

 While students are here for Homework Help, they will also get the chance to check out more of Elkhart Public Library’s resources.